nachologic/awesome-language-learning/README.md

 ## Language Learning Tips

+- [Steve Kaufmann](https://www.thelinguist.com/) - A person who speaks more than 20 languages helps you learn on your own.
+Also, he has a platform for languages LingQ.
 - [The Polyglot Dream](http://www.thepolyglotdream.com/) - Blog on language learning strategies.
 - [FluentU Blog](https://www.fluentu.com/blog/) - Tips and hacks for learning languages.
 - [Luca Lampariello](https://www.lucalampariello.com/) - A blog and book on how to learn languages from a polyglot and mentor.
-- [Steve Kaufmann](https://www.thelinguist.com/) - A person who speaks more than 20 languages helps you learn on your own.
-Also, he has a platform for languages LingQ
+- [Fluent in 3 Months](https://www.fluentin3months.com/) - Blog by Benny Lewis, a polyglot who shares his language learning experiences.

+---

+## Concepts

+- [Language Acquisition](https://en.wikipedia.org/wiki/Language_acquisition) - The process by which humans acquire the capacity to perceive and comprehend language, as well as to produce and use words and sentences to communicate.
+We recommend the talk from [Stephen Krashen on Language Acquisition](https://www.youtube.com/watch?v=NiTsduRreug).
+- [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) - A learning technique that incorporates increasing intervals of time between subsequent review of previously learned material.
+- [Immersion](https://en.wikipedia.org/wiki/Language_immersion) - A method of teaching a second language in which the learners' second language is the medium of instruction.
+- [Language Exchange](https://en.wikipedia.org/wiki/Language_exchange) - A method of practicing a second language with native speakers of that language.
+- [Mnemonics](https://en.wikipedia.org/wiki/Mnemonic) - Memory aids that help in the retention of information.

+---

 ## English